BenjaminTuckerInstitute/Liberty/2/7/liberty.md

 "So many legends have been related regarding me that I am forced, to my great regret, to give here a few details about my life.

-"My father was an owner of serfs, slaves, and from my infancy I had an opportunity to witness scenes like those of which you have read in that celebrated book, "Uncle Tom's Cabin."
+"My father was an owner of serfs, slaves, and from my infancy I had an opportunity to witness scenes like those of which you have read in that celebrated book, 'Uncle Tom's Cabin.'
 At that time I learned to love the oppresed, and took an oath never to side with the oppresors.

 "Later I entered the school of the czar's pages; I saw the court the inside and learned to despise it.

 "That was in 1862.
 At that time a liberal wind was blowing through Russia, and reforms began to be talked of.

 "Having the privilege of choosing the corps in which I should serve, I did not hesitate to choose a regiment of Cossacks in Siberia, thinking that in that unhappy country I could labor for the reforms so much desired.
 I was the governor-general's aide-de-camp, and in that position did all the good I could.
-I was unsophisticated and believed that the government intended to execute reforms. the Polish insurrection broke out, and a terrible reaction followed.
-After two years I saw that the government dido not wish to do anything; I devoted myselft to science and travelled through Siberia.
+I was unsophisticated and believed that the government intended to execute reforms.
+The Polish insurrection broke out, and a terrible reaction followed.
+After two years I saw that the government did not wish to do anything; I devoted myself to science and travelled through Siberia.

 "Finally I left Siberia, and at the age of twenty-six took my seat upon the benches of the mathematical faculty at St. Petersburg.
 During the four years that I remained there, a great socialistic movement developed itself.

 "In 1873 the government arrested me and my brother, and I spent two years and a half in prison.
-My brother, who had been authorized by a special decree of the emperor to finish a geographical work on siberia, succeeded in publishing the first volume; the second remained in the hand of the jailers.
+My brother, who had been authorized by a special decree of the emperor to finish a geographical work on Siberia, succeeded in publishing the first volume; the second remained in the hand of the jailers.
 In that prison I heard above me the cries of the unfortunates who had gone mad, and I suffered doubly.
 Nine of my companions became insane.
 Eleven committed suicide.
 At the end of two years, scurvy and dyspepsia having got the better of me, I was removed to a hospital, whence I escaped.
 My comrades remained in prison four years without a trial, and were judged in the famous trail of the one hundred and ninety-three.

 "In Switzerland, to which I came under the name of Levachoff, I found the working people in the same situation.
 Everywhere I saw the same wretchedness.
 I have seen great manufacturing towns where the childern had only dirty and bad-smelling courts to play in.
 I have seen women searching in heaps of filth for some remains of vegetables to devour.
 I have seen poverty in London, and I have taken upon myself the mission of laboring for the social transformation.

-"In 1881 I was expelled from Switzerland and wnt to Thonon, where I remained two months.
+"In 1881 I was expelled from Switzerland and went to Thonon, where I remained two months.
 Before going to England I visited Vienna, Saint Etienne, and Lyons.
 This is the journey for which I am reproached.
 I returned to Thonon October 12, 1882, and I do not need to tell you that I had nothing to do with the Montceau-les-Mines affair, for I was in London when it happened.

 "They have sought to represent me as the chief of the Nihilists and as a great dynamiter.
 You have seen from the words of my comrades that they wish no chief.
 I continually receive letters containing dynamite proposals.
 My wife, who is in Lyons, herself receives propositions concerning infernal machines.
-In Thonon some persons called upon me, ostensibly to ask employment as gardeners of servants, but really to spy my: I gave them ten sous out of pity for the necessity that compelled them to follow so villainous a trade.
-The next day the Lyons "Républican" said: "Our correspondent has seen Prince Kropotkine, who told him that he was the chief of the Anarchistic movement."
+In Thonon some persons called upon me, ostensibly to ask employment as gardeners of servants, but really to spy me: I gave them ten sous out of pity for the necessity that compelled them to follow so villainous a trade.
+The next day the Lyons "Républican" said: 'Our correspondent has seen Prince Kropotkine, who told him that he was the chief of the Anarchistic movement.'

 "I am a socialist.
 A society which is divided into two distinct classes — one which produces and yet possesses nothing, and another which does not produce and yet possesses all — is a society without morality and self-condemned.
 A working man's labor represents an average of ten thousand francs a year, and hi annual wages are but two thousand, and often only one thousand francs.
 By the side of this misery are displayed the unbridled luxury, the foolish waste, the shameful depravity of that *bourgeoisie* class so well depicted by the modern novelist, Emile Zola. by what means can this shameful social injustice be reformed?
 Science is impotent to remedy it, and labor always benefits the well-to-do.
 Even John Stuart Mill insists upon the necessity of a social transformation.

 "I was by violent expropriation that the *bourgeoisie* stripped the nobility and the clergy of their land and their wealth.
-We demand the apllication of the Convention's decree: "The land belongs to all."
+We demand the apllication of the Convention's decree: 'The land belongs to all.'
 Is this a crime?
 No; for it is necessary to apply it to the welfare of all and not to the profit of a class.
 The district attorney has said that I was the founder of Anarchy; but how Proudhon and Herbert Spencer and all the great thinkers of 1848?

-"We do not cease to labor and to study, and, instead of coming to discuss with us, they imprison us, they condemn us, because we defend these utopias — as you call them — which will be truths tommorow.
+"We do not cease to labor and to study, and, instead of coming to discuss with us, they imprison us, they condemn us, because we defend these utopias — as you call them — which will be truths tomorrow.
 Our idea has been planted, had has grown in spite of everything, in spite of persecutions, and it has developed with astounding rapidity.
 Be sure that our condemnation, our imprisonment, will bring us new proselytes.
 Persecution, you know, attract sympathy.
 For the rest, in condemning us, you will not solve the question,— you will enlarge and circulate it.

 "Finally I tell you that the laborers of France and Europe who know that the International does not exist, have their eyes fixed upon you, and will say, if you condemn us, that for the *bourgeoisie* and the laborers there are two weights and two measures.

 "What a revelation for them!

 "Do not foment hatreds; repression has never served a good purpose.
 Prosecuted twice under the empire, the International rose in 1870 more glorious and stronger than ever.
 Crushed in the streets, after the Commune, under thirty-five thousand dead bodies, socialism, stronger than before, has infused new life into the blood of old disciples.
-Its ideas on property have spread to a formidable extent and Bismarck himself has admitted the uselessness of law against socialist.
+Its ideas on property have spread to a formidable extent and Bismarck himself has admitted the uselessness of law against socialists.

 "Gentleman, believe me, the social revolution is at hand; before ten years it will break out; I live among the laborers, and I affirm it.
 Inspire yourselves with their ideas, go down into their ranks, and you will see that I am right.